 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

 Alaska has 42 Superior Courts, and they have general jurisdiction over all trials in the state.
 These courts are spread over four jurisdictional districts.
 Every year the Chief Justice of the Supreme Court chooses one judge from a Superior Court in each district to oversee all courts in his or her district.
 This honor comes with a one-year, renewable term.
 Superior Courts hear both criminal and civil cases.
-The Alaskan Superior Court also serves as an appeals court for the District Courts.
-The types of cases resolved by Superior Courts are divorce, child abuse, custody, neglect, property cases for deceased persons and mental illness matters.
+AK Superior Court also serves as an appeals court for the District Courts.
+The types of cases resolved by Superior Courts are divorce, child abuse, custody, neglect, domestic court orders. property cases for deceased persons and mental illness matters.

 There are 21 District Courts in Alaska with as many judges.
 It was created in 1959.
 The AK District Courts are trial courts with limited jurisdiction.
 These courts handle state misdemeanors along with violations of local ordinances per district.
 They also resolve civil cases of up to $100,000 and small claims cases of up to $10,000.
 These courts also hear most emergency issues involving children and domestic violence cases.

 Along with this workload, the AK District Courts are also responsible for issuing summonses, arrest and search warrants.
 Some of the these courts also record vital statistics.
 Appeals from the district court level first go to the Superior Court and then the Court of Appeals.